ShamanDBI/shaman-core/docs/source/resource_tracing.rst

 What is a Resource?
 ===================

-System call(syscall) is interface the kernel provides to user-space to request for services.
-These services are abstraction for the complexity of hardware and software resources and provide a consistent interface to interact with these resources. *Software Resource* can be classified into different categories like file, network, inter-process communication(IPC), etc.
+A system call (syscall) is an interface provided by the kernel to user-space applications for requesting various services.
+These services abstract the complexities of hardware and software resources, offering a consistent interface for interacting with them.
+Software resources can be categorized into different types, such as files, networks, and inter-process communication (IPC).

-Kernel provides syscall to manipulate these software resources for example, *Sockets* can be create using *socket* syscall, once you have created the socket you can send and recieve data over the network using syscalls like sendto, sendmsg, recvfrom, recvmsg, etc and once you are done with communication you can close the socket using *close* syscall.
-Similarly kernel provides interface for *Files*, you can create file with *open* system call and then you can read and write data to file using *read* and *write* syscall and once done you can close the file with *close* syscall.
+The kernel provides syscalls to manipulate these software resources.
+For example, sockets can be created using the `socket` syscall.
+Once a socket is created, data can be sent and received over the network using syscalls like `sendto`, `sendmsg`, `recvfrom`, and `recvmsg`.
+When communication is complete, the socket can be closed using the `close` syscall.
+Similarly, for files, you can create a file with the `open` syscall, read and write data using the `read` and `write` syscalls, and close the file with the `close` syscall.

-This is just an over simplification but you should get an idea *what is a Resource*.
-There are six/seven categories of resource which is File, Socket, IPC, Process & Thread, Signals, Synchronization, System Identifiers, Device Drivers, and Time related, etc [1]_.
-Each syscall will belong to either one or more of this category.
-For example *read syscall* belongs to File and Socket.
-These are by no means a concrete classification but these abstraction can be encountered in almost any POSIX-compatible operating systems.
+This is a simplified explanation, but it gives an idea of what a resource is.
+Resources can be classified into several categories, such as files, sockets, IPC, processes and threads, signals, synchronization, system identifiers, device drivers, and time-related resources [1]_.
+Each syscall belongs to one or more of these categories.
+For example, the `read` syscall applies to both files and sockets.
+These classifications are not rigid but provide a useful abstraction for understanding POSIX-compatible operating systems.

 .. _resource-ccr: